-Q55: Can ADT be provided and billed for participants living in their own home, in Adult Foster Care, with a Family Home Provider or for those living in a provider-controlled residential home?
+Q87: Can ADT be provided and billed for participants living in their own home, in Adult Foster Care, with a Family Home Provider or for those living in a provider-controlled residential home?

 ADT can be provided to multiple participants via telehealth options.
 Participants should be given the option to participate in remote ADT.
 The service should be person-centered, meaningful, and related to established goals.
-The service should also occur over a span of time that is appropriate and agreeable to the participant, who should be asked how long he or she wishes to engage in remotely delivered programming.
+The service should also occur over a span of time that is appropriate and agreeable to the participant, who should be asked how long he or she wishes to engage in or is able to participate in remotely delivered programming.